JRaams/aoc-2023/README.md

     joker characters
 13. [**Point of Incidence**] 😠 Finding lines between columns and rows on grids to fold over and create a mirror image
+14. [**Parabolic Reflector Dish**] Rolling balls NESW on a tilting grid, cycle detection to prevent doing this a literal billion times.

 ### 6. Solution runtime